123jimin/wplace-joyeuse/README.md

 3. Scroll down.
 Under "Assets", click `BlueMarble.user.js`.
 4. If Tampermonkey has been installed correctly, then you should be greeted with the installation page.

-On mobile, Firefox is one of browsers that support Tampermonkey.
+On mobile, you may use Firefox to use userscripts.

 The template coordinates for BlueMarble are: **1048 738 86 425**.
+Use the template image and these coordinates to configure BlueMarble like as shown below, then press the "Create" button.

 <img width="268" height="97" alt="image" src="https://github.com/user-attachments/assets/ddbded3c-670d-44e5-9db0-48e991a83f57" />